lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 and  [Isabelle/HOL](https://isabelle.in.tum.de).

 During the programme, prior formalisation efforts were criticised as lacking sophistication.
-Researchers had formalised long proofs about simple objects, but no one had formalised even the definitions of more complicated objects used every day, such as Grothendieck schemes.
+As Kevin Buzzard pointedly noted, researchers had formalised long proofs about simple objects, but no one had formalised *even the definitions* of more complicated objects used every day, such as Grothendieck schemes.
-Much existing formalise mathematics dated from the 19th-century.
+Much existing work formalised 19th-century mathematics.

 These complaints would have to be tackled.

 ### How it went

 I  chronicled the project in my [previous post]({% post_url 2023-04-27-ALEXANDRIA_outcomes %}).
+Briefly: we formalised heaps of mathematics.
+We also did groundbreaking work on applications of information retrieval and machine learning to formalisation.
 A longer and more formal account can be found [on arXiv](https://arxiv.org/abs/2305.14407).

 ### How it ended (formalisation of mathematics)

 The sheer amount of new formalised material is impressive (and the quality is also high):

-- numerous formalisations of advanced material, including the first ever on topics such as additive combinatorics, combinatorial block designs and ordinal partition theory
+- formalisations of advanced mathematics, including the first ever on topics such as additive combinatorics, combinatorial block designs and ordinal partition theory
 - showing that dependent types aren't necessary to have sophisticated objects like Grothendieck schemes or ω-categories
-- tens of thousands of lines of material on metric and topological spaces imported from HOL Light, and tons of other new general material
+- tens of thousands of lines of more basic but necessary library material, e.g. on metric and topological spaces (imported from HOL Light)
 - we formalised advanced work from some of the leading mathematicians of the age: Erdős, Gowers, Roth, Szemerédi

 We developed some highly fruitful techniques: